sevvandi/sevvandi.github.io/_posts/2019-11-06-Dobin-for-time-series.md

 ![](2019-11-06-Dobin-for-time-series_files/figure-html/setup-1.png)<!-- -->

 Now, let us break the time series into non-overlapping chunks of length $50$, i.e. we get $120$ chunks or windows.
 Why do we use non-overlapping windows?
 If we use overlapping windows, say sliding by $1$, the outlying point in the time series contributes to $50$ windows.
-Later, when we compute features of these time series windows, these $50$ windows will have similar features, but they will not be outliers in the feature space, because there are $50$ of them.
+Later, when we compute features of these time series windows, these $50$ windows will have similar features, but they will not be anomalies in the feature space, because there are $50$ of them.
 That is why we use non-overlapping windows.

 Also, note that we need the time series to have a decent length to compute features.
 For each window we compute time series features using *tsfeatures*.